randyqx/rpki/xenial-ca.md

 started the servers.
 We will walk through a specific example in the next section.

-  * The rpkic `initialize` command writes out an `identity.xml` file in addition to all of its other tasks.
+  * The rpkic `create_identity` command writes out an `identity.xml`
+    file in addition to all of its other tasks.

   * A parent who is using rpkic runs the `configure_child` command to configure the child, giving this command the identity.xml file the